blablabliam/ZapCapture/README.md

 <!--Project Roadmap -->
 ## Roadmap
 #### V0 ✔️ (See Independent Repository)
-* Implement a working script in a Jupyter Notebook.
+* Implement a working script in a Jupyter Notebook. ✔️

 #### V1 ✔️
-* Implement a working GUI that is OS independent.
+* Implement a working GUI that is OS independent. ✔️

 #### V2
 * Quality of Life Features
+ * requirements.txt ✔️
  * Graphics overhaul for less ugly interface
  * Auto-Threshold button to set the threshold on new videos
  * Multithreading for faster processing speed